 Each of the diet arms were designed to be healthy and of high quality, rich in fresh and minimally processed nutrient-dense foods, including lots of vegetables, and low in refined and heavily processed and flour-based foods and added sugars.
 And the source of fats were from minimally processed sources such as butter, cream, and cold-pressed oils.

 So, the participants enjoyed a mostly real, whole food diet.
-One that included whole or minimally processed sources of saturated fat, suggesting the positive results in both groups may be due to improvements food quality.
+One that included whole or minimally processed sources of saturated fat, suggesting the positive results in both groups may be due to improvements in food quality.

 If saturated fat were instead being regularly served up in the form of KFC, meat pies and commercially prepared bakery goods, we would expect different health outcomes.
 Because the quality of the food and the context it is eaten is different.
 Deep-fried or heavily refined and processed foods offer little value to health.